HuMingLab/ecDNAcaller/README.md

 chr1	1000000	2000000	chr20	61000000	62000000	1
 ```

-## Alternative Method
+## Deep Learning-based ecDNA/HSR Detection

-We recently developed a deep learning-based method that utilizes ideas from image classification as well as logistic
+We developed a deep learning-based method that utilizes ideas from image classification as well as logistic
 regression model above to achieve a more specific and efficient ecDNA/HSR detection.

 ### Usage